 Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

-Your dedicated account manager and a team of professional writers manage and monitor Facebook Business Pages as well as Yelp, Google+ Local, Twitter, and Foursquare—depending on the Service Plan you have signed up for.
+Your dedicated account manager and a team of professional writers manage and monitor Facebook Business Pages as well as Yelp, Google+, Twitter, and Foursquare—depending on the Service Plan you have signed up for.

 We build and optimize social media profiles for your business on websites like Facebook, post messages regularly to engage your customers, create campaigns that encourage your customers to spread the word about you to their friends, and suggest responses to customer reviews to ensure that your business looks as good as possible online.